A smiling headshot of me

 SHE/ HER/ HERS🙆🏽♀️

-I am a Human-Computer Interaction (HCI) researcher working at the intersection of online governance, trust and safety issues in the Majority World (i.e., Global South).
-My research examines:
+I am a Human-Computer Interaction (HCI) researcher working at the intersection of online governance, trust and safety issues in the Global Majority.
+My research explores three key areas:

-I am a fourth year PhD candidate in Cornell Information Science, advised by Professor Aditya Vashistha.
+I am a fifth year PhD candidate in Cornell Information Science, advised by Professor Aditya Vashistha.
 I completed my Bachelors and Masters in Computer Science and Engineering from BUET, advised by Professor A. B. M. Alim Al Islam.
-I also worked as a lecturer of Computer Science at Brac University and Eastern University.

 Apart from research, I am very much drawn to books, concerts, jigsaw puzzles, long walks, and full moons.